stdevel/vro-stuff/README.md

 # vro-stuff
-Some of my vRealize Orchestrator workflows and actions
+This repository contains some of my VMware vRealize Orchestrator workflows and actions.
+Feel free to use them in your projects.
+Always interested in feedback - so if you have optimization ideas: let me know.